 - Cades Cove – 11 miles (loop road)

 - Roaring Fork Motor Nature Trail – 5.5 miles (loop road)

 More Great Places to See the Smoky Mountains Fall Foliage

 The cities of Gatlinburg and Pigeon Forge are home to a number of attractions that offer impressive views of the mountains and the fall colors.
 Here are a few destinations that you will definitely want to visit during your vacation:

 - Gatlinburg SkyLift Park

 - Great Smoky Mountain Wheel at The Island

-When you stay with Timber Tops Cabin Rentals, you will be immersed in the wonderful fall foliage in the Smoky Mountains.
+When you stay in one of our Smoky Mountain cabin rentals, you will be immersed in the wonderful fall foliage in the Smoky Mountains.
 Located in the foothills of the Smokies, our cabins offer stunning views of the autumn colors.
 With everything from 1 bedroom cabins to 15 bedroom cabins, we are sure to have the perfect property for your vacation.
 To start planning your getaway, browse our selection of cabins in the Smoky Mountains!